-Delhi Assembly today passes resolution against NPR, NRC
+Delhi Assembly passes resolution against NRC, NPR

 "Me, my wife, my entire cabinet don't have birth certificates to prove citizenship.
 Will we be sent to detention centres?"
 Kejriwal asked.

-The chief minister challenged Union ministers to show whether they had birth certificates issued by the government.
+The Chief Minister challenged Union ministers to show whether they had birth certificates issued by the government.

 In the Assembly, Kejriwal asked the MLAs to raise their hands if they had birth certificates, following which only nine legislators in the 70-member House raised their hands.